oroinc/documentation/user_guide/user_management_overview.rst

 ==========================================

-OroCRM provides a flexible user management functionality that can be tailored to reflect any specific administrative structure, access levels and simple grouping.
+OroCRM provides a flexible user management functionality that can be tailored to reflect any specific administrative structure, as well as to group users in any other manner and to define the access and permission settings.

 .. user-guide-user-management-admin-structure